Sam Higginbottom

 Samuel Higginbottom (27 October 1874 - 11 June 1958) was an English-born Christian missionary in Allahabad (now Prayagraj), India, where he founded the Allahabad Agricultural Institute.
 Higginbottom was born in Manchester, England.

 Early life

+Higginbottom was born in Manchester, England in 1874, his mother being Welsh and his father, English.
+When he was a child, the family moved to Ty'n-y-Groes and then Llandudno in North Wales.
+His Welsh-speaking mother attended the Rehoboth Welsh Calvinistic Methodist chapel in Llandudno, while Sam was brought up the English-speaking Presbyterian Church of Wales.
+It was here he became a communicant under the ministry of Revd C.T.
+Astley.

-Higginbottom was born in Wales and the family moved to America.
-He left school early and working at different times as a butcher's boy, cab driver, and milk deliverer.
+Sam left school early and working at different times as a butcher's boy, cab driver, and milk deliverer.
 However, he had a strong youthful interest in the Christian gospel, and resolved to become a preacher or missionary.

-Higginbottom attended Mount Hermon School in Massachusetts from 1894 to 1899.
-Higginbottom continued his education at Amherst College and Princeton University in the United States, receiving a bachelor's degree from Princeton in 1903.
+Higginbottom left Llandudno aged twenty for the United States of America.
+He attended Mount Hermon School in Massachusetts from 1894 to 1899.
+He continued his education at Amherst College and Princeton University in the United States, receiving a bachelor's degree from Princeton in 1903.